jakwings/surpass/ReadMe.txt

      the same host can eavesdrop on the running processes.
 Please take great care about this.

-     surpass tree is executed if no <command> is specified.
+     `surpass tree' is executed if no <command> is specified.

 COMMANDS
      help [<command>]